telexintegrations/telex-blogger-agent/README.md

 👉 **Example Usage:**
 ```
-"Generate a blog on The Future of AI in Blogging"
+"Generate a blog post on The Future of AI in Blogging"
 ```

 The agent will **automatically send a structured blog post** to the webhook URL you provided during integration setup in the format of title, introduction, body and conclusion.